Code-Institute-Submissions/milestone_2_rpoas/README.md

 ### Code
 * JS code for the Gallery modal was inspired by a tutorial from the [Wesbos Beginner Javascript Course](https://beginnerjavascript.com/).
 The code was edited to suit the requirements of the project.
 * The Sign Up form is an embedded [Mailchimp](https://mailchimp.com/help/add-a-signup-form-to-your-website/) form.
 The JS is taken directly from the website and the HTML has been adapted to meet the needs and styling of the project.
+* Several different website tutorials were used for inspiration when writing the javascript codes.
+All websites are credited and links provided at the appropriate sections of the javascript files.

 ### Acknowledgements
 * Thanks to my mentor, Jonathan Munz, for his guidance.